SoftwareAG/c8y-docs/content/datahub/setting-up-datahub-bundle/setting-up-dremio-datalake.md

 1. tenant id
 2. forward slash
-3. string with a minimum length of two starting with a character and consisting of numbers, characters, dash, or underline
+3. string with a minimum length of two, starting with a character, and consisting of numbers, characters, dash, or underline

 If your tenant id is `t12345`, then `t12345/user` is a valid name.
 The system would also set this value as the initial value in the account field.

 The password of the Dremio account has to have at least eight characters, including at least one character and one number.

+This account can be used in follow-up applications to query the data lake, e.g., by connecting to Dremio via JDBC.

 #### Data Lake
 Depending on the configuration of the environment, the data lake provider is either fixed or you can choose among different providers.
 For each data lake provider, you have to specify corresponding settings to define the data lake to be used.
 Once the configuration of the data lake is completed, it cannot be changed afterwards.